In this article, discover our top tips to help you make the most of your time exploring the best of London on a budget.

 Good to know – look out for the maps giving your location and directions to sights and attractions (including the walking distance)

-To save money I recommend jumping on a Thames Clipper River Bus service!
+To save money I recommend jumping on a Thames Clipper River Boat service!
 Use your Oyster Card for a 10% discount.

 My favourite route is from the London Eye (Waterloo) pier to Greenwich Pier.
 (There is so much to see and do in Greenwich so don’t miss it off your London bucket list)